CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 | **Power Requirements** | 50% battery or plugged in | Flexible |
 | **Network** | Wi-Fi required | Supports various connections |

-Capgo helps streamline the process, ensuring updates are secure, efficient, and compliant across both platforms.
+CodePushGo helps streamline the process, ensuring updates are secure, efficient, and compliant across both platforms.
 Whether you're targeting iOS or Android, understanding these differences will help you create a better OTA [update strategy](https://capgo.app/docs/plugin/cloud-mode/hybrid-update).

 ## How iOS and Android Handle OTA Updates